• Skip to primary navigation

 Molokhia is a beloved dish across the Arab world, with regional differences in flavor and preparation.

 • Lebanese/Syrian Style is what we’re making here.
 It often features shredded chicken, lots of garlic and cilantro, and is served with rice and onion salsa.
-Generally it’s made with whole molokhia leaves, keeping the broth light and herbal.
+Generally, it’s made with whole molokhia leaves, keeping the broth light and herbal.

 • Palestinian and Jordanian Versions are similar, but usually serve the chicken on the bone rather than shredded.
+The chicken is sometimes roasted in the oven after being boiled to give it a nice crispy exterior.

 You may also like...